mdealiaga/Portfolio/README.md

 ### TokenAnalyst Internship Work

-A large portion of my internship was devoted to data engineering work - setting the data collection processes that allowed for data science work.
-Below is the outcome of this work -- in-depth analytics enabled through our data.
+A large portion of my internship was devoted to data engineering work, building the data collection processes that allowed for data science work.
+Below is the outcome of this work--in-depth analytics enabled through our data.

 While other sections of my portfolio display my coding and modelling ability, this section is more focused on my visualisation and reporting skills.